 In this case, it would be naming the body part that they see on a flashcard.
-Or, touching the body part that you say out loud to them.
-Or, asking another student to do something.
+Or, touch the body part that you say out loud to them.
+Or, ask another student to do something.
 There are lots of variations and it really depends on the age and level of the students.
 Find out all the options here: Hot Potato.

 #2: Comparative and Superlative Activities and Games

 Comparatives (His arms are longer than hers), and Superlatives (My hair is the longest in the class) along with parts of the body are like two peas in a pod and they’re just a natural fit with each other.
 In fact, many ESL textbooks often teach this vocabulary set and grammar point together.